-- Item Methods which extend the Item Class and perform logic on Item instances. - · Generic Methods, which implement arbitrary logic. - Form, Field, and Grid Events which implement logic on client side UI events. - Client Events that can be attached to an Item Type; triggered when user's interaction with Innovator UI generate a new Item.
+- Item Methods which extend the Item Class and perform logic on Item instances. - · Generic Methods, which implement arbitrary logic. - Form, Field, and Grid Events which implement logic on client side UI events. - Client Events that can be attached to an Item Type; triggered when a user's interaction with the Aras Innovator UI generates a new Item.